leidymgdev/api_typeORM_typeGraphQL-ApolloServer/README.md

 # api_typeORM_typeGraphQL-ApolloServer

-My first api with TypeORM, Type-GraphQL and ApolloServer
+Api with TypeORM, Type-GraphQL and ApolloServer

 In this API you can allow to manage products.